It is through the cracks in our humanity that the light within often shines brightest

 and the only test is simple confession

 Eternal life is a gift that is given and received.
-Revoking that gift would mean that it was not eternal at all.
-God is not the author of confusion (1Cor.14:33), and numerous scriptures speak of the fact that salvation is based on what God has done, not on what we earn through our human efforts.
-Therefore, Through the Cracks Ministry is dedicated to helping believers to become confident (Eph.3:12) and fearlessly bold (Heb.4:16) concerning both their relationship with God and their eternal future.
-Since nothing in all creation can keep us from God's love (Rom.8:38-39), certainly no mere failing of a believer can be an exception.
-No child of God loses his/her place with the Lord because of any failing, weakness, or condition in their lives, and any statement to the contrary is a lie from the devil.
-The bible says that anyone who believes in Christ and confesses Him as their savior and Lord will be saved (Rom.10:9).
-Therefore, Through the Cracks Ministry entirely opposes any argument for excluding anyone from Christian fellowship who confesses Christ as Lord.
+Revoking that gift would mean that it was not eternal at all, making God a liar.
+God is neither a liar nor the author of confusion (1‑Cor.14:33).
+Numerous scriptures speak of the fact that salvation is based on what God has done, and not on earning it through our human efforts.
+Therefore, Through the Cracks Ministry is dedicated to helping believers to become confident (Eph.3:12) and fearlessly bold (Heb.4:16) concerning their relationship with God and their eternal future.
+Nothing in all creation can keep us from God's love (Rom.8:38‑39), so no mere failing of a believer can be an exception.
+Again: No child of God ever loses his/her place with the Lord because of any failing, weakness, or condition in their lives, and any statement to the contrary is a lie from the devil.
+The bible says that anyone who believes in Christ and in his resurrection will be saved (Rom.10:9).
+Therefore, Through the Cracks Ministry entirely opposes any argument excluding anyone who confesses Christ from Christian fellowship.

 Christian fellowship goes beyond merely "tolerating" people sitting in the same church.
 Sadly, visitors to some congregations are not even afforded such toleration.
 If we can not go the extra mile to love those who may seem unlovable, indeed those we may not even like (Rom.12:16), then ours is indeed the far greater sin.
 Anything else we think we've accomplished is worthless without love (1Cor.13:1-7).
 Love includes taking a genuine interest in the spiritual growth others, and to the best of our ability treating all brothers and sisters as family.

-The wages of human sin is death, not eternal torture
+The wages of sin is death, not eternal torture

 There is an enemy!